fishing/fishing.github.com/lures.md

 ### Swimbaits

+Swimbaits imitate swimming fish.
+Honestly the terminology isn't super clear cut, and some would consider swimbaits to be a larger category that encompasses jerkbaits, ripbaits, plugs, etc. Depends on who you talk to.

+#### Segmented

-These are lures that have segments and are designed to look like swimming fish.
+Some swimbaits that have segments and are designed to look like swimming fish.
 You sort of have to move them around in still water, otherwise I've caught stuff on them in the ocean just from the ocean water moving.
 [Example of a swimbait](https://www.amazon.com/Blue-Gill-Panfish-Talipia-Fishing/dp/B00RC9A66A).

 ### Ripbaits